aerospike/aerospike-client-python/doc/aerospike.rst

 Logging
 -------
+The following example shows several different methods to configuring logging for the Aerospike Python Client:

+.. include:: examples/log.py
+    :code: python

 .. py:function:: set_log_handler(callback)

     Enables aerospike log handler

     :param optional callable callback: the function used as the logging handler.
+When callback is None, the saved log handler is cleared and logging is disabled.

     .. note:: The callback function must have the five parameters (level, func, path, line, msg)